naztronaut/RaspberryPi-RGBW-Control/README.md

   * obitron.css
   * sourcecodepro.css

-Note: All of these dependencies have been localized and include din the `includes` directory.
+Note: All of these dependencies have been localized and included in the `static/*` directories.
 This allows you to use this app without needing to connect to the internet.
 A simple LAN connection with an internal IP will do.

 #### Apache and WSGI - Web Server